 - Simplifying the unannounced audit programme.

 Lloyd’s Register (LR) works with over 35,000 clients within the food and beverage sector and recognises that with the increasing globalisation and complexity of supply chains, having the right packaging assurance programme - verified by a reputable body with a global footprint is critical.
-Accredited standards, such as BRC Global Standards Packaging Version 6, can help protect businesses brand reputation as well as their customers.
+Accredited standards, such as BRCGS Global Standards Packaging Version 6, can help protect businesses brand reputation as well as their customers.

 More information about LR’s wide range of food assurance services can be found here.